 The COVID-19 pandemic and its impact on our community – including the children we serve, our volunteers, and our staff – is of utmost importance to us at Voices for Children, and we will continue to closely monitor the situation both locally and nationally.
 We are in close and regular communication with court and county officials in both San Diego and Riverside Counties.

 We will continue to update this page with information that affects our volunteers, our operations, and, most importantly, our children.

 Children & CASA Volunteers

-- We are prioritizing good communication and maintaining connections.
-In addition to or in lieu of in-person visits, we encourage CASAs to be creative in finding ways to stay connected with their case children and to participate in essential meetings.
+- If in-person visits are suspended due to illness or the youth being placed out of county, we encourage CASAs to be creative in finding ways to stay connected with their case children and to participate in essential meetings.

 - CASAs continue to support their youth, including by advocating for their needs via written court reports.

 Voices for Children Team